rust-lang/rfcs/0000-macro-value.md

 [motivation]: #motivation

 Value arguments to function-like macros are tricky to deal with.
-While macro_rules macros don't suffer from the common and most egregious pitfalls of C-style preprocessor macros, such as misnested brackets and operator precedence, using an `$:expr` capture more than once still evaluates the expression more than once, duplicating side effects.
+While macro_rules macros don't suffer from the most common pitfalls of C-style preprocessor macros, such as misnested brackets and operator precedence, using an `$:expr` capture more than once still evaluates the expression more than once, duplicating side effects.